siddharthborah/eventhub-app/DATABASE_SETUP.md

 - **UUID Primary Keys** - All models use UUID for better security and distribution
 - **Soft Deletes** - Records are marked as deleted rather than permanently removed
 - **Pagination** - All list endpoints support pagination
-- **Filtering** - Items can be filtered by category, user, availability; Events by type, status, user
+- **Filtering** - Events can be filtered by type, status, user, and date ranges
-- **Search** - Full-text search on item names/descriptions and event titles/descriptions
+- **Search** - Full-text search on event titles and descriptions
-- **Relationships** - Foreign key relationships between users and items/events
+- **Relationships** - Foreign key relationships between users and events
 - **Auto-Migration** - Database schema is automatically created/updated
 - **Environment Configuration** - Database connection configurable via environment variables
 - **Date Range Queries** - Events can be queried by date ranges